QA-OpenProject/Software-Tester-Career/01-Interview-Questions/Questions.md

 - Why do you choose QA as your career?
 - What's your salary expectation?
 - Any offer you are having at the moment?
+### 3 Types of Questions you need to ask
+- About tasks and responsibilities
+  - What aspect of your job do you find most rewarding/challenge?
+- About career path
+- About Industry Knowledge
+### Sample Tasks and Responsibilities Questions
+### Sample Career Path Questions
+### Sample Company Culture Questions
+### Sample Industry Kownledge Questions
+### Non-Negotiables Questions

+## Behavior Questions
+- The most difficult situation you have had to deal with in your last project?
+- How can you be a good tester?
+- How do you mentor junior testers?
+- How do you upgrade your testing skills?
+- Tell me a time that you disagree with your manager.
+- How do you build the test plan? (with different components and from large ideas to breakdown details)
+- What's your previous testing process?
+Where do you want to improve during this process if you can redo this project?
+- How do you manage the team?
+- How did you improve the testing process in your last project?
+- How do you analyze the test results?
+- How does AI influence the testing process?
+- Do you have any experience with cloud (AWS/Azure)?

 ## Technical Questions
 - What is the difference between `Whitebox` and `Blackbox`?